MicrosoftDocs/sql-docs/docs/relational-databases/indexes/clustered-and-nonclustered-indexes-described.md

 [!INCLUDE [SQL Server Azure SQL Database](../../includes/applies-to-version/sql-asdb.md)]

 An index is an on-disk structure associated with a table or view that speeds retrieval of rows from the table or view.
 An index contains keys built from one or more columns in the table or view.
-These keys are stored in a structure (B-tree) that enables [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to find the row or rows associated with the key values quickly and efficiently.
+These keys are stored in a structure (B+ tree) that enables [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] to find the row or rows associated with the key values quickly and efficiently.

 A table or view can contain the following types of indexes: